heavyai/heavyai/docs/source/usage.rst

 .. note::

-   Runtime UDFs can be defined if the OmniSci server has enabled its support (see ``--enable-runtime-udf`` option of ``omnisci_server``) and `rbc`_ package is installed.
+   Runtime UDFs can be defined if the HeavyDB server has enabled its support (see ``--enable-runtime-udf`` option of ``omnisci_server``) and `rbc`_ package is installed.
 This is still experimental functionality, and currently it does not work on the Windows operating system.